 The Weill Cornell Institute of Geriatric Psychiatry offers both Clinical and Research Fellowships, as well as programs for trainees and faculty of Weill Cornell Medical College, the Institute provides career development training at a national level.

-The Research Fellowship is one of the first formal research training programs in the US focusing on geriatric mood disorders.
-Established in 1989, it has been supported by 6 consecutive, competitive T32 NIMH Awards.
-Throughout its operation, the fellowship has undergone continuous transformation in response to scientific developments, IOM mandates, the 2015 NIMH Strategic Priorities, the RDoc Project, and the evolving expertise of our current faculty.
-The fellowship organizes its research training in a continuum in which the Institute’s human neurobiology studies provide targets for novel treatment development initiatives and services research seeks to extend the quality and reach of mental health treatment in the community.
+We are currently seeking competitive applications for the T32 Research Fellowship Program in Geriatric Mood Disorders, which has been offering multidisciplinary training for 30 years.
+This successful T32 has undergone continuous transformation in response to scientific developments, National Academy of Medicine mandates, the NIMH Strategic Priorities, the RDoc Project, and the evolving expertise of our current faculty.
+The new T32 organizes its research training in a continuum in which our human neurobiology studies provide targets for our novel treatment development initiatives and our services research seeks to extend the quality and reach of mental health treatment in the community.

-The fellowship’s strengths are: 1) The academic record of its trainees; 2) Leadership in research training at a national level (PIs of the NIMH Summer Research Institute); 3) NIMH-funded faculty in translational research ranging from molecular genetics, neuroimaging, clinical pharmacology, intervention development, and mental health services research; 4) Cohesive organization of the Cornell Institute; 5) Four Cornell pilot project programs; 6) Rich study populations and laboratory resources; 7) Databases available for secondary analyses and hypothesis generation by fellows; 8) Long and effective collaboration with investigators of Geriatric Medicine, General Internal Medicine, Clinical Epidemiology and Services Research Program, Public Health and Medical Ethics; and 9) Leadership in 8 multisite studies.
+The Program’s strengths include: 1) The academic record of its trainees; the 5 fellows trained of the past 10 years received 3 NIMH Career Development K Award grants; 2) Leadership in research training at a national level (PIs of the NIMH Summer Research Institute and the Advanced Research Institute); 3) NIMH-funded faculty in translational research ranging from molecular genetics, neuroimaging, clinical pharmacology, intervention development, and mental health services research; 4) Cohesive organization of the Cornell Institute; 5) Nine Cornell pilot project grant programs; 6) Rich study populations and laboratory resources; 7) Databases available for secondary analyses and hypothesis generation by fellows; 8) Long and effective collaboration with investigators of Geriatric Medicine, General Internal Medicine, Clinical Epidemiology and Services Research Program, Public Health, and Medical Ethics; and 9) Leadership in 8 multisite studies.

 This one-year, ACGME-accredited clinical fellowship in Geriatric Psychiatry trains two psychiatrists each academic year.
 The objective of this program is to enable its fellows to develop knowledge, skills and attitudes in the clinical practice of Geriatric Psychiatry, to present and write scholarly papers, and to teach junior trainees.